-Tiles are practical and easy to keep clean and are the ideal choice for rooms like the bathroom or kitchen and can be used on either walls or floors.
+Tiles are an attractive and practical choice for a bathroom or kitchen and can be used on either walls or floors.
 Wall tiles and floor tiles don't need a lot of maintenance or care to keep them looking great for years, but it’s grotty grout which often lets the side down.

 Grout, the paste-like substance which we use to fill the cracks between tiles, can become dirty, mouldy and discoloured over time, especially in the warm and wet atmosphere of a bathroom.
 Cracked and dirty grout does not mean you have to pull all the tiles off the wall and start from scratch – replacing the grout alone is actually a relatively quick and simple job.